 This study was based on Bandura's self-efficacy theory (1977).
-Concerning the factors that build, assess, and interpret individuals' self-efficacy,

-Bandura (1977) highlighted that users' value of learning a skill (such as a coding skill) was a critical factor and it formed an individual skill selfefficacy.
+Concerning the factors that build, assess, and interpret individuals' self-efficacy, Bandura (1977) highlighted that users' value of learning a skill (such as a coding skill) was a critical factor and it formed an individual skill selfefficacy.
 Therefore, when considering the importance of learning programming, it is essential to focus on enhancing programming self-efficacy.
 Moreover, Gist and Mitchell (1992) presented processes that assess self-efficacy such as the analysis of task requirements (an individual's determination of what it takes to perform a task) and attributional analysis of experience (an individual's judgment about why a performance level occurred).
 Practically, applying Gist and Mitchell (1992) processes in an educational setting demonstrated that the analysis of task requirements included the time dedicated to the course work, which indicated that the time a student spent learning programming skills could be considered one of the factors related to a student's programming selfefficacy.
-Additionally, the attributional analysis of experience provided students' personal perception and understanding regarding why they reached a specific performance level, as Redmond (2016) stated.
-One of those attributes that influenced students' learning at a specific level was the availability of communication between students and authorized assistants such as professors/TAs (Redmond, 2016).
-This clearly indicated that students' call for support from their TAs might contribute to their programming selfefficacy.
-Figure 1 summarizes the conceptual addresses the framework that research questions.
+Additionally, Bandura's Social Cognitive Theory (1986) emphasizes that effective communication channels are critical for successful learning outcomes.
+Based on this theory, individuals who engage effective in communication and receive understanding, and feedback are more likely to develop higher levels of self-efficacy.
+When teachers/TAs engage in open and supportive communication with students, students receive better support, guidance, and personalized attention.
+Hence, students' communication for guidance and support from their TAs could contribute to their programming self-efficacy.
+Figure 1 summarizes the conceptual framework that addresses the research questions.